 cd mri_info make

-Assuming that you have a source file MYPROG.c that compiles into MYPROG and want to add it to the FreeSurfer tree:
+For this example we will assume you want to create a program called 'MYPROG' and want to add it to the FreeSurfer tree:

-c) Copy dev/dummy/Makefile.am into MYPROG/ and customize it, replacing 'dummy' with 'MYPROG'.
+2) Copy freesurfer/dummy/Makefile.am into MYPROG/ and customize it, replacing 'dummy' with 'MYPROG'.
+Also delete the notes that are there.
 Be sure to change:

 bin_PROGRAMS = MYPROG